yamashita-kenngo/docs/gateway-user-guide.md

 <img src="./images/image27.png" alt="light action" width="800">

 To complete the rule, select the desired property of the smart light that you want to set at 10pm.
-In this example, we want the bedroom light to turn “Off” at 10pm.
-Go to the light's drop down menu and select ‘Off’.
+In this example, we want the bedroom light to turn "Off" at 10pm.
+Go to the light's drop down menu and select 'Off'.
-The clock and light bulb rectangles should now be connected by a black line, and the “If” statement under your Rule name should be updated to reflect the logic of this rule.
+The clock and light bulb rectangles should now be connected by a black line, and the "If" statement under your Rule name should be updated to reflect the logic of this rule.

 <img src="./images/image20.png" alt="completed rule" width="800">

 In the top left hand corner, click the tiny pencil near "Rule Name" to edit the name of your rule.
-For example, you can name this rule “At 10pm, turn off bedroom light”.
+For example, you can name this rule "At 10pm, turn off bedroom light".
-For clock-based rules, the “If” statement below the name is appropriate logic.
+For clock-based rules, the "If" statement below the name is appropriate logic.
 For other situations, such as turning on a light only when a door is open, you can change it to "While" instead.
 When you have more than one input parameter, you can select "And" or "Or" as the logical condition to tie together the input parameters.